flyerhq/flyer-astro/src/content/docs/guides/dynamic-theming.md

 ---
 title: Dynamic Theming 🎨
-description: This guide explains how to handle light/dark modes and customize the visual appearance of Flyer Chat using its theming system.
 ---

 This guide explains how to handle light/dark modes and customize the visual appearance of Flyer Chat using its theming system.